A hardware prototype for demonstrating the commercial viability of replacing drop ceiling lighting with an LED array.

 It was important that our methods be both fast and creative.
 We utilized mapping methods such as 2x2's to brainstorm.
 Here we have identified fluorescent ceiling boxes as an outlier, that is widely adopted, and has a large physical footprint.

-I very much wanted this to be an accurate scale model, however we had the limitation or working with LED stripes, where each light is 33mm apart, so the entire was reverse engineered so t.
-So that 33mm = 4 feet, which make this model approximately a 1:75 scale model.
+I very much wanted this to be an accurate scale model, however we had the limitation or working with LED stripes (where each light is 33mm apart) so the entire model was reverse engineered so 33mm = 4 feet, making this model approximately a 1:75 scale model.
 Every detail down to the 3D printed furniture is to scale.

 The Design is in the details.
 From sketch, to assembly every detail was considered.
 Everything was built to scale, which had a cascading effect, making every design decision easier.
 When laser cutting the sheets of acrylic, the thickness of the sheet was accounted for, producing a model with flush corners.
-The roof also acts as a high end display visible to surrounding buildings.
+The interior lighting, doubles as an exterior light display.
+The roof was designed with an organic grid of cut-outs creating a subtle light display visible to surrounding buildings or planes passing overhead.

 That said, I would have loved to spend more time on this project and build it into a more robust prototype.
 Here are some additional steps that I imagine taking for the next stage.